 Diploma in Oil and Gas Technology - British Columbia Institute of Technology, 1984

-Former Governor for three terms and former executive member for two terms - Trial Lawyers Association of British Columbia
+Member, and Former Governor (3 terms) and Executive member (2 terms) - Trial Lawyers Association of British Columbia

-Form Treasurer of the Prince George Bar Association for two terms
+Former Treasurer of the Prince George Bar Association

 Member of the Law Society of British Columbia